 Contribution to Editorial Decisions

-Recommendations by peer reviewers are the single most important determining factor in whether a manuscript is accepted for publication.
-They may also assist the author to improve a manuscript that has been accepted pending revisions.
+Recommendations from the blind-peer reviewers are the single most important determining factor in whether a manuscript is accepted for publication.

-Peer reviewers are asked to complete their reviews within fifteen (15) days of receiving a manuscript for the peer review assignment.
-If they cannot complete the review fifteen (15) days, they will apply for an extension.
-If a peer reviewer feels unqualified to review a particular manuscript, he/ she should inform the editor-in-chief to be excused from the assignment.
+Blind peer reviewers are asked to complete their reviews within fifteen (15) days of receiving a manuscript for a single peer review assignment.
+If they cannot complete the review in fifteen (15) days, they will apply for an extension.
+If a peer reviewer feels unqualified to review a particular manuscript, he/she should inform the editor-in-chief to be excused from the assignment.